A Closer Look at 9 Human Resources Salaries

-Compensation and benefits managers set their organization’s pay and benefits, determine competitive wage rates and choose and manage outside partners, such as insurance brokers and investment managers, according to the BLS.
+Compensation and benefits managers set their organization’s pay and benefits, determine competitive wage rates and choose and manage outside partners, such as insurance brokers and investment managers, according to the BLS.2

 Depending on the size of the company, these professionals might manage teams of HR specialists who work on different compensation and benefits programs.
 They also keep tabs on federal and state regulations to ensure their company complies.
 Compensation and benefits managers also meet with senior staff to present analyses and make recommendations on compensation and benefits policies, programs and plans.

-Job outlook: Employment of compensation and benefits managers is projected to be on pace with the average growth rate for all occupations at five percent, according to the BLS.
-Trying to reduce costs is a continual goal for companies and hiring a compensation and benefits manager is key to keeping the company ideally positioned in the market.
+Job outlook: From 2019 to 2029, employment of compensation and benefits managers is projected to grow by three percent, according to the BLS.2 Trying to reduce costs is a continual goal for companies, and hiring a compensation and benefits manager is key to keeping the company ideally positioned in the market.

-Education needed: As you might expect,most compensation and benefits managers need a Bachelor’s degree.
-Managers also need related work experience and often specialize in either compensation or benefits, depending on the type of experience they have.
+Education needed: As you might expect, most compensation and benefits managers need a Bachelor’s degree.
+Managers also need related work experience and often specialize in either compensation or benefits, depending on the types of experience they have.

 Getting a start as a compensation, benefits and job analysis specialist is a great way to gain the needed experience for management.

 Now that you have a better idea of what human resources salaries are out there, you are better equipped to chart an ambitious HR career path.
 It’s no surprise that the higher-paying management positions require some time and experience in HR, but if you have a plan for the positions you want to work toward, you can make informed choices from the beginning.
 This could mean pursuing education that has your primary interests built in.
 For example, an HR program that emphasizes organizational leadership right from the start.

 Human resources from top to bottom is all about people.
 If you understand how central people are to a company’s success, HR might be the ideal career for you.
-Check out “6 Facts About the Rasmussen University Human Resources and Organizational Leadership degree for more information about the flexible learning options Rasmussen College has to offer.
+Check out “6 Facts About the Rasmussen University Human Resources and Organizational Leadership Programs” to learn what makes the HR programs at Rasmussen University stand out.